Cloud Automation Extends Intelligent MonitoringDecember 8, 2013

 The cloud, specifically the Amazon AWS cloud, contains an “endless amount of resources” and together with its elastic manner supports exponential growth of a new online web service.
 The new SaaS organization must plan ahead for good times, to be able to accommodate rapid growth as its customer base expands.

 It is important to define your monitoring system in advance, including defining alerts, priorities, categories, constraints, and so on.
 In most cases, the process of defining the relevant alerts begins “on the fly” with a request to add an alert, for example, if the DB service, the billing system or the main page is down, or if a particularly important customer has a problem.

 So what are the first steps to ensure that you are on top and prepared for your “Animoto great day”?

-1 – Know and Measure Your Monitoring KPIs – don’t wait to find the point to measure after your great day (don’t worry you will find some more afterwards).
+Know and measure your KPIs.
+Don’t wait to find the point to measure after your great day (don’t worry you will find some more afterward).
 Thresholds should take extra risk in mind, for example, time to launch new instances.
 Besides being able to know about issues as they occur, you will also obtain important after-the-fact data that you will be able to investigate and learn from.

-3 – Know your application capabilities – What’s your application edge constraints with regards to amount of requests, storage, file management, etc.
+Know your application capabilities.
+What are your application edge constraints with regards to the number of requests, storage, file management, etc.